scipy-conference/scipy_proceedings_2010/papers/vanderwalt/introduction.rst

 - Is prior work properly and fully cited?

 - Should any part of the article be shortened or expanded?
-Please explain.

 - In your view, is the paper fit for publication in the conference proceedings?
   Please suggest specific improvements and indicate whether you think the